maheshwaghmare/hyperdrive/README.md

+# Hyperdrive Plugin for WordPress

+Product documentation for Hyperdrive.
+Browse through the docs online at [hyperdrive.wp-id.org](https://hyperdrive.wp-id.org).
+Documentation template originally forked from the Edition template by CloudCannon.

 # Edition

-Product documentation template for Jekyll.
-Browse through a [live demo](https://long-pig.cloudvent.net/).
+Product documentation template for Hyperdrive Plugin for WordPress.
+Browse through it online at [hyperdrive.habd.as](https://clean-louse.cloudvent.net/).
 Start documenting your product, application, service or website with this configurable theme.

 ![Edition template screenshot](images/_screenshot.png)